kristenjacobs/container-networking/README.md

 ./status.sh
 ```

-To test the connectivity between the containers within and node, and accross nodes, run the following:
+To test the connectivity between the containers within and node, and across nodes, run the following:

 ```
 ./test.sh